shervinemp/BinaryDomain_texture_tools/README.md

 ## Important Note

-Upscaling some textures, especially those related to the main opening menu, may cause the game to crash.
+Upscaling some textures, especially those related to the main menu, may cause the game to crash.
 Proceed with caution when modifying these textures.

 ## Conclusion